Isaac Paredes

-Isaac Edgardo Paredes Calderón (born February 18, 1999) is a Mexican professional baseball infielder for the Tampa Bay Rays of Major League Baseball (MLB).
-He made his MLB debut in 2020 with the Detroit Tigers.
+Isaac Edgardo Paredes Calderón (born February 18, 1999) is a Mexican professional baseball third baseman for the Houston Astros of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, Tampa Bay Rays, and Chicago Cubs.

-Career
+Paredes signed with the Cubs as an amateur free agent in 2015 and was traded to the Tigers in 2017.
+He made his MLB debut with the Tigers in 2020 and was traded to the Rays after the 2021 season.
+Paredes, an All-Star with the Rays in 2024, was traded later that season to the Cubs.
+He was then traded again in 2025 to the Astros, where he made his second All-Star appearance.

+Professional career

-Chicago Cubs
+Chicago Cubs (2016–2017)

 Paredes signed with the Chicago Cubs as an international free agent in July 2015.
 He made his professional debut in 2016 with the Arizona League Cubs and posted a .305 batting average with one home run and 26 RBIs in 47 games.
 He played in three games with the South Bend Cubs that season.
 He started 2017 with the South Bend Cubs.